ROUAAFSA/ROUAAFSA/README.md

-I am a third-year Computer Science student, with a genuine enthusiasm for software development.
+I am a cyber security engineer student, with a genuine enthusiasm for software development.
 I find joy in witnessing the incremental progress of my work and am dedicated to continuous learning.

 - 🔭 I’m currently seeking an internship